-- Join Chef Monti in "The Secret History of Cheese" to explore the process of making cheese. - Join Chef Monti in "Foods Go Together" to make ricotta cheese from scratch. - Embark on a global cheese exploration by researching the origins of various cheeses from around the world.
-Your mission involves selecting diverse cheese types, delving into their history, and pinpointing their origins on a world map.
-Include information about each cheese's cultural significance, creating a visual cheese atlas to share with your class.
+- Join Chef Monti in "The Secret History of Cheese" to explore the process of making cheese. - Join Chef Monti in "Foods Go Together" to make ricotta cheese from scratch. - Embark on a global cheese exploration by introducing students to various cheeses from around the world.
+Introduce different cheeses and their origins, for example mozzarella (Italy), Brie (France), cotija (Mexico), Halloumi (Cypress), and paneer (South Asia).
+Help students find these locations on a big world map and place stickers or sticky notes to accurately mark them.